 Chalk paint is a DIY best friend.
 It’s easy to use, comes in great colours, layers beautifully, and eliminates painful sanding and surface prep.
 Many of us have used it for years to jazz up solid furniture.

-A quick room shuffle for an event finally got me testing chalk-paint with fabric.
+A quick room shuffle for an event finally got me testing chalk-paint on upholstery.

 The chairs I wanted to change were mid-century timber armchairs picked up for $100 each on Gumtree.
 The upholstery was dated synthetic boucle in reasonable condition, but as I stripped it off extra layers appeared.
 The next layer looked like stained wool blend, and the third layer was steel blue leather… totally unexpected but an exact match for our living room sofa.